SauveSolutions/presenters/README.md

 This is an **Unpresenter**.

-This implementation provides three core capabilities
+This implementation provides four core capabilities

 * Automatically handles date conversion from a defined format into a Carbon instance for storage
 * Automatically handles checkboxes from forms (not nested)